 - The Swiss National Museum (Schweizerisches Landesmuseum) resembling a medieval castle.
 The building was built in the nineteenth century, on the wave of romanticism.

 - The building of the Railway station.
 It is the largest railway station in Switzerland and one of the busiest train stations in the world.
 In front of the main entrance to the station, there is a monument to Alfred Escher, the nineteenth-century pioneer of the economy and initiator of the Gotthard railway (railway tunnel in the Alps, dating from 1881).

 Lake Zurich is a typical example of a post-glacial lake.
-Located in the north-eastern part of the country at the foot of the Glarus Alps.
+Located in the northeastern part of the country at the foot of the Glarus Alps.
 The lake catchment has 1829 km².
-It is over 40 km long, and in the deepest point, it is 143 meters deep.
+It is over 40 km long, and at the deepest point, it is 143 meters deep.
 The lake is best to see from the deck of one of the many cruise ships sailing there.

 At the marina in Zurich, you can receive a tour program.
 You can choose between short trips, lasting 1.5 hours and all-day trips lasting up to 7 hours.

 - Short trip (1.5 hours).
 This short but scenic round trip starts every 30 minutes between 9.10 a.m. – 6.40 p.m.
-The boat passes Kilchberg, which is a home of Switzerland’s largest Lindt chocolate.
+The boat passes Kilchberg, which is the home of Switzerland’s largest Lindt chocolate.
 Return ticket 8.80 CHF /USD

 - Medium trip (3h).
 Ships depart every hour from 10.30 a.m. to 5.30 p.m.
 The cruises go along Lake Zurich shoreline, passing such beautiful towns as Küsnacht, Wädenswil and the picturesque peninsula of Au.
 During the summer (on Sundays), you can eat brunch aboard the ship.
 The 2nd class ticket starts from CHF 21.20/USD

 - Long trip (4 hours).
 Ships depart from 8.00 a.m. to 5.30 p.m.
 The ship goes to Rapperswil, with time to enjoy the sights along the shoreline.
 During the last trip of the day, you can admire the romantic sunset view.
 Prices start at CHF 26/ USD